Have you ever wondered what would happen if you don’t file a tax return? Tax law for states is different than that of the federal government.

 - Overstating applicable tax exemptions and deductions

-If any of these sound like you, you should probably be worried.
+If any of these sound like you, you should speak with a tax defense attorney immediately.

 Who Are the Biggest Offenders of Tax Fraud?